cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - \*\*\* Alatas, Vivi, Abhijit Banerjee, Rema Hanna, Benjamin A. Olken, and Julia Tobias (2012). “[Targeting the Poor: Evidence from a Field Experiment in Indonesia.](https://pubs.aeaweb.org/doi/pdfplus/10.1257/aer.102.4.1206)” *American Economic Review*, 102(4): 1206-1240.
 - \*\*\* Alatas, Vivi, Abhijit Banerjee, Rema Hanna, Benjamin A. Olken, Ririn Purnamasari, and Matthew Wai-Poi (2016). “[Self-Targeting: Evidence from a Field Experiment in Indonesia](https://www.journals.uchicago.edu/doi/pdfplus/10.1086/685299).” *Journal of Political Economy* 124(2): 371-427.
 - Hanna, Rema and Benjamin A. Olken (2018).
 “Universal Basic Incomes vs. Targeted Transfers: Anti-Poverty Programs in Developing Countries*.”
-Journal of Economic Perspectives*, 32(4): 201-226.
+Journal of Economic Perspectives.* 32(4): 201-226.
 - Nichols, Albert L. and Richard J. Zeckhauser (1982).
 "Targeting Transfers through Restrictions on Recipients." *American Economic Review*, 72(2): 372-377.
 - Olken, Benjamin A. (2006).
 “Corruption and the Costs of Redistribution: Micro evidence from Indonesia.” *Journal of Public Economics*, 90(4-5): 853-870.
 - Elbers, Chris, Jean O. Lanjouw, and Peter Lanjouw (2003).
 "Micro-Level Estimation of Poverty and Inequality." *Econometrica*, 71(1): 355-364.